oldfart-maker/hm-asus-arch-desktop/docs/install.md

 i) rm -rf hm-asus-arch-desktop

 ***
-* TODO - Install Avahi and nss-mdns services

-Set up avahi naming / lookup services on each machine.
-This needs become part of the core OS install in Step 3.
-Assuming this should be added to bootstrap.sh.

-# core-os-setup-avahi.sh
-set -euo pipefail
-sudo pacman -S --needed avahi nss-mdns sudo systemctl enable --now avahi-daemon.service

-# remind yourself about nsswitch
-automate pulling / move the nsswith.conf file from git to the target location.
-DO NOT MANUALLY EDIT ANY LOCAL FILE!!!
-NEEDS TO BE IDEMPOTENT.

-***
-* TODO - Copy ssh config from git to target location.
-This holds links to private keys and convenience names for ssh, emacs, scp, etc. For example the name services allow for <ssh dell>, scp dell.

-copy to ~/.ssh/

-***
 * TODO - TP-LINK INSTALL -  Add tplink wireless USB wifi 6 installation.
 This has to be run after every kernel update.
 DO NOT USE THIS APPROACH.
 IT IS JUST A FALL BACK IN CASE WE NEED TO DEBUG THE tplink device.

 Ensure device is seen